 Hannah: Yeah, she told me to watch it.
 If people don’t know what it’s about, it’s about a chemistry teacher who gets cancer and he’s thinking, “Well, I’m gonna die in the next year or so.
 I need to leave money for my family: my wife and my kids.”
 So, he has to do it quick.
-And so…he’s a chemist, and he runs into one of his former students who is a meth dealer.
-And they end up cooking meth together in an RV and selling it on the streets and he makes tons and tons and tons of money and all this stuff.
-But then there’s all these issues with cartels and other people and just…it’s a…it’s a high…high risk.
-It’s a high risk….Mmm…job!
+He’s a chemist, and he runs into one of his former students who is a meth dealer.
+They end up cooking meth together in an RV and selling it on the streets and he makes tons and tons and tons of money and all this stuff.
+But then there’s all these issues with cartels and other people.
+It’s a high risk….hmm…job!
 High risk job.
-Yeah.

 Clare: High risk, high reward.

 Hannah: Yeah, cooking and selling meth.
 Because of the cartels and people coming after you, and then also his brother-in-law is in the DEA, the Drug Enforcement Agency.
 He has family dinners with the guy who’s looking for him, basically.
-I know.
 It’s so cool.
 It’s so much fun.
-And it’s such an interesting pair of main characters as well, because it’s this 50-year-old really, really smart, super-intelligent man, and then, actually, this…he’s like, 25, this kid.
-He was like the troublemaker in the chemistry teacher’s class, you know, but he ends up helping him cook and stuff and he kind of is like one of those people who he’s like, “Yo, whatever yo,” you know?
+And it’s such an interesting pair of main characters as well, because it’s this 50-year-old really, really smart, super-intelligent man, and then, actually, this kid.
+He was the troublemaker in the chemistry teacher’s class, but he ends up helping him cook and stuff.
+He is one of those people who’s like, “Yo, whatever yo.”
 He always says, “Yo, whatever yo,” and he always wears baggy pants and stuff.
-And so it’s a really funny dynamic, I think.
+It’s a really funny dynamic, I think.